 - 1/4 teaspoon salt

-- Add butter to pressure cooking pot, select Sauté.
+- Add butter to the pressure cooking pot, select Sauté.
 When butter is melted add the oats and toast, stirring constantly, until they start to darken and smell nutty, about 3 minutes.

 - Add water, apples, brown sugar, cinnamon, and salt.
-Select high pressure and set 10 minutes cook time.
+Select High Pressure and set 10 minutes cook time.

-- Top with milk, nuts and additional brown sugar, if desired
+- Top with milk, nuts, and additional brown sugar, if desired